bibtexbrowser: publication lists with bibtex and PHP

 * bibtexbrowser is compatible with PHP 4.x and PHP 5.x

-* bibtexbrowser can display the menu and all entries without filtering from the file name passed as parameter demo
+* bibtexbrowser can display the menu and all entries with framesets demo

 * bibtexbrowser can display all entries out of a bibtex file demo